 Introduction To Economics of Maize Cultivation / Maize Farming Project Report

-The following content is ablout Maize Farming Project Report.
+The following content is about Maize Farming Project Report.

-This maize farming project report describes the cultivation procedures and at the end of the document it describes about the minimum investment structure required for farming maize or production of maize in a small area of land along with the profits one can expect.
+This maize farming project report describes the cultivation procedures and at the end of the document, it describes the minimum investment structure required for farming maize or production of maize in a small area of land along with the profits one can expect.

 Scope and importance

-In India, the major maize growing states are Karnataka, Madhya Pradesh, Bihar, Tamil Nadu, Telangana, Maharashtra and Andhra Pradesh.
+In India, the major maize-growing states are Karnataka, Madhya Pradesh, Bihar, Tamil Nadu, Telangana, Maharashtra, and Andhra Pradesh.
 Maize in India is considered to be the third most important cereal crop after rice and wheat.
 The total average production of maize is estimated to be around 2.5 metric tonnes per hectare annually.
 Currently, the production has increased and it is estimated that India exports around 7 lakh metric tonnes to other countries and earns an income of more than one thousand crores.
-The major export destinations of maize from India are Nepal, Bangladesh, Philippines, Myanmar and Sri Lanka.
-With an ever increasing demand of maize for both domestic and international trade, there is a possibility of great success in maize farming business.
+The major export destinations of maize from India are Nepal, Bangladesh, the Philippines, Myanmar, and Sri Lanka.
+With an ever-increasing demand for maize for both domestic and international trade, there is a possibility of great success in the maize farming business.

-Government incentives have helped to increase the production of Maize in the recent years and to make it even more comfortable for the cultivators; an inter-ministerial panel has been set up by the Government to help farmers adopt crop diversification.
-Also efforts are being made to implement modern technologies for handling the grains after harvest, so that the losses occurring due to improper management could be minimized.
+Government incentives have helped to increase the production of Maize in recent years and to make it even more comfortable for the cultivators; an inter-ministerial panel has been set up by the Government to help farmers adopt crop diversification.
+Also, efforts are being made to implement modern technologies for handling the grains after harvest so that the losses occurring due to improper management could be minimized.

 Cultivars or varieties